Push, Nevada

 Push, Nevada is an American mystery television series, set in the fictional town of Push, Nevada.
-Intended as a 13-episode season, it premiered on September 17, 2002, on ABC, and ran for seven episodes before it became one of the first shows to be canceled during the Fall 2002 season.
+Intended as a 13-episode season, it premiered on September 17, 2002, on ABC, and ran for seven episodes before it became one of the first shows to be canceled during the fall portion of the 2002-03 season.

 Overview

 Created by Ben Affleck and Sean Bailey, Push, Nevada was unique in that it offered viewers a chance to follow along and solve the mystery of the series for a prize of $1,045,000.
 Each episode contained clues, from web addresses in the opening credits to specific phrases uttered by characters in the show, each having its own significance to the mystery.

 24-year-old New Jersey resident Mark Nakamoto won the grand prize, calling a special number within just two minutes of the last clue being given during an airing of Monday Night Football.
 The show's cancellation came about two weeks before the final clue was given, but U.S. law required that the contest continue until its conclusion.